 Also, in order to accurately simulate user behaviour, it’s a good idea to not only have 1 category of users performing the same flows.
 Rather try to determine a few virtual user categories, each performing a different representative flow.

-• Category1: users which just use the elasticsearch functionality of the website which is usually a great consumer
+• Category1: users who just use the elasticsearch functionality of the website which is usually a great consumer

-• Category2: which are users who access the site, open the online catalogue and just navigate through the products
+• Category2: these are users who access the site, open the online catalog, and just navigate through the products

-• Category3: which are users who login to the site, navigate various categories and subcategories and proceed with a checkout action at the end of the script
+• Category3: these are users who log in to the site, navigate various categories and subcategories, and proceed with a checkout action at the end of the script

 3. Prepare your jMeter script with some predefined configuration elements